NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 I was able to complete both exercises less than an hour. the reconstruction exercise I could do a solution with a better performance instead of O(n^2).
 With the remaining time i started a new exercise but I wasn't able to complete today, it was to calculate the diameter of a binary tree, I believe once again I was making to much complex.Tomorrow maybe I will try again.

+### Day 13: January 1615, 2022

+**Today's Progress**:
+Complete two exercises from AlgoExpert.
+The 'binary tree diameter' and 'find successor'

+**Thoughts:**
+I was able to complete both exercises in a hour.
+The find successor I was able to picture the easy solution but more expense.
+Decided to read the hints and easily I was able to implement the best solution.

 <!--